 After graduating high school, and by that time becoming aware of his natural understanding of business and his interest in it, Chuck began taking business related courses at Blue Ridge Community College.
 For the next several years he continued to return there intermittently to take additional business-related courses.
 He knew that if he was to be competitive in the business world, and if he wanted to make himself marketable for pay raises and promotions, then he had to become a standout in whatever role he played.
 BRCC was easily accessible, affordable, and the classes offered the flexibility he needed to help manage his career and family obligations.
 Chuck credits the knowledge he gained there for the confidence he felt whenever he found himself confronting graduates from more well-known—even Ivy league—schools.
 He points out that whether one has studied business at BRCC or at Princeton, business principles and concepts are the same, balance sheets and income statements mean the same, and customers, employees, and suppliers are all driven by the same doctrines.
 A strong supporter of North Carolina’s Community Colleges, Chuck suggests that one should never underestimate their value.
 He asserts that what he learned there, combined with his work ethic fueled his promotions and growth beyond many others who had what they believed to be more prestigious degrees.

 A Family Man

-Teresa Wilson, a 1979 graduate of West Henderson High School, became Chuck’s wife in 1981.
-Their daughter Kim lives in Hendersonville and works as a nursing assistant.
+Teresa Wilson, a graduate of West Henderson High School, became Chuck’s wife.
+Their daughter Kim lives in Hendersonville and works as a medical assistant.
 Their late son Chris lived in Hendersonville.
-Chris is survived by Chuck and Teresa’s daughter-in-law Brandy and their one granddaughter, Isabel.
-Chuck’s one surviving sibling, his sister Jeannie, works locally in manufacturing.
+Chris is survived by his wife Brandy and their beautiful daughter, Isabel.
+Chuck’s surviving sibling, his sister Jeannie, works locally in manufacturing.